danforthcenter/plantcv/docs/vis_tutorial.md

 #### Start of the Main/Customizable portion of the pipeline.

 The image input by the user is read in.
-The device variable is just a counter so that each debug image is labeled in numerical order.

 ```python
 ### Main pipeline